Shank (video game): Reception

 Shank received mixed reviews from critics, but generally positive reception overall.
 The PlayStation 3 version holds a score of 75.86% at GameRankings, while the PC version holds a score of 76.33% and the Xbox 360 version a 75.11%.
 Metacritic reports similar scores, with the PlayStation 3 version averaging 75/100, the PC version 74/100, and the Xbox 360 version averaging 71/100.

 Reviewers were universal in praising the game's art style.
-1UP.com's Scott Sharkey called it "gorgeously, fluidly animated, in both its cut-scenes and within the actual gameplay."
-Joystiq's Justin McElroy stated "animations are so smooth between attacks that you scarcely get to enjoy snuffing out one human life before you're on to stabbing the next soon-to-be-ghost."
+1UP.coms Scott Sharkey called it "gorgeously, fluidly animated, in both its cut-scenes and within the actual gameplay."
+Joystiqs Justin McElroy stated "animations are so smooth between attacks that you scarcely get to enjoy snuffing out one human life before you're on to stabbing the next soon-to-be-ghost."
 Tom Mc Shea of GameSpot agreed, adding "colorful visuals and well-crafted cutscenes add a lot to the experience."
 Mc Shea also praised the cooperative campaign, stating it was the best aspect of the game.
 Sharkey further praised the cooperative campaign for its inclusion of a separate story, complete with cutscenes.

 The game's gore and graphic display received mixed reception among critics.
-GamesRadar's Carolyn Gudmundson called it "embarrassing attempt at 'Mature' rating."
+GamesRadars Carolyn Gudmundson called it "embarrassing attempt at 'Mature' rating."
 McElroy was more forgiving, stating that the blood and gore has "a great Americanime, Samurai Jack-esque style that makes the murder look cool but never so real that you wonder about the families of the people you're beating to death."
 Sharkey expressed approval, stating Shank is "bloody, violent, adolescently indulgent, and absolutely beautiful in execution."
 Shea stated it is "a savage game that revels in the brutality of street fighting."
 A review by GameTrailers called Shank "a savage Saturday morning cartoon filled with blood, boobs and Berettas."

 While some reviewers gave high marks for the game's control scheme and responsiveness, others expressed frustration with the same issues.
 Sharkey lauded the controls, saying they were "split-second responsive even with the absurd amount of lovingly rendered action happening on screen."
 Mc Shea criticized the controls, stating that they were inconsistent and did not respond at given times.
 Gudmundson echoed these comments, citing similar control issues.
-IGN's Arthur Gies was critical of the short three-hour campaign.
+IGNs Arthur Gies was critical of the short three-hour campaign.
 GameTrailers' review likened the game to a cartoon series, then called it a "short season, [...] one that you can finish in a single sitting."

 Over 9,200 units were sold on the Xbox 360 in the first week after the game's release, and in August 2010 alone Shank sold 41,000 units on the Xbox 360.
 It also remained in the top 20 Xbox Live Arcade games for the month of September 2010.
 The game won the Canadian Game Development Talent Awards' "Animator of the Year" award for Aaron Bouthillier, and was also nominated for the 2010 Independent Games Festival's award for "Excellence in Visual Arts" and the Canadian Game Development Talent Awards' "Visual Artist of the Year" (for Jeff Agala).